-In partnership with the Body of Christ, we can we can achieve the goals of the 20/20 Vision, “To see an indigenous gospel audio-visual produced for everyone of the least evangelized people groups in the world.
+In partnership with the Body of Christ, we can achieve the goals of the 20/20 Vision, “To see an indigenous gospel audio-visual produced for every one of the least evangelized people groups in the world.
 So that all would clearly understand and embrace the gospel of Jesus Christ as their own.”

 If we partner with at least ten ministries and/or mission agencies each producing at least one evangelistic audio-visual presentation per year, we would finish this task by the year 2020!
 This would mean that 75% of all unreached people would have an indigenous Gospel presentation.
 This is a measurable and worthy goal which the whole Body of Christ can embrace!

 PRODUCTIONS IN PROCESS

 Cristóbal Krusen, BFA (Film and Television) is a writer and director with Messenger Films.
 In 2005, Cristóbal journeyed to four continents to write and direct More Than Dreams, a three-hour docudrama featuring true stories of Muslims who have experienced life-changing dreams and visions of Jesus Christ.
 The film has been distributed worldwide in nearly twenty languages.
 His work has been recognized at major film festivals around the world.
 Above all, he is a “story-teller” who delights to engage and captivate his audience while addressing the deepest needs of the human heart.